 Duffy was a Grand Finalist in the 2007 Metropolitan Opera National Council Auditions, a first-place winner of the Marian Anderson Competition in Philadelphia, and has also been recognized by the Young Concert Artists International Competition and the Philadelphia Orchestra’s Greenberg Competition.
 She was an accomplished pianist before pursuing degrees in vocal performance and pedagogy from Westminster Choir College.
 Duffy serves as an ambassador for the charity Sing With Haiti, which seeks to rebuild and support the Holy Trinity Music School in Port-au-Prince, Haiti after it was destroyed in the earthquake of 2010.

-In addition to being a culture vulture, Duffy enjoys gardening, cooking, reading, and playing superheroes with her 4 year-old son.
-She has hiked Yellowstone, Yosemite and Grand Teton National Parks, and hopes to visit Glacier, Smoky Mountain, and Zion in the near future.
+In addition to being a culture vulture, Duffy enjoys mindfulness meditation, gardening, cooking, reading, and the occasional binge-watching session.
 She lives in South Bend, IN, where she is the Head of Undergraduate Voice Studies at the University of Notre Dame.